mykol225/supercollect/notes.md

 3. Create basic form of all UI components (renders HTML) (minus states)
 4. Create custom Hooks and Feature Functions; add to components
 5. Refine components presentation

+New Layer btn

+User hits New layer:

+- New Layer component added to bottom of Rows (above new layer btn)
+  - Layer in active state
+  - addComponent(component, parent, id(optional))
+  - removeComponent(component, parent, id(optional))
+- Layer Object created; Added to Layers Array
+- Inspector panel changes to Layers Tab
+- Layers tab displays Layer Object info
+  - Layer name
+  - Number of files (if any)
+  - Layer width/height/x/y
+- Viewport changes to file upload component
+  - Empty state

+_Presentation logic:_

+- no changes

+_Business logic:_ Creates a layer object; Added to Layers Array _Implementation logic:_

+conditionally returns JSX based on (element info, state, onClick).
+Using Implementation Hook state it changes button state style and button name to filename. useImagePreview is used in another Component PreviewImage.
+JSX with correct image gets rendered.

+_Implementation logic:_ useLayerName(), useImagePreview() Sets state using Business logic functions.
+Returns object with callback functions and state value.
+For Presentation logic to use.